 Thanks to the Seile’s commitment to both the employees and the community, the jobs and ownership will remain local and will improve life for the many workers employed in these businesses.

-It is the mission of the IEC to create good jobs for island residents, to provide the highest quality service for our customers, and to support our island community.
+It is the mission of the IEC to be a sustainable community anchor, by providing the highest quality service for our customers, and to support our island community.